-- (1) Our estimated net proved reserves were determined using average first-day-of-the-month prices for the prior 12 months in accordance with SEC regulations.
-The unweighted arithmetic average first-day-of-the-month prices for the prior 12 months were \$75.48 per barrel for oil and \$2.13 per MMBtu for natural gas at December 31, 2024.
-These base prices were adjusted for differentials on a per-property basis, which may include local basis differentials, fuel costs and shrinkage. - (2) PV-10 is a non-GAAP financial measure and represents the present value of estimated future cash inflows from proved oil and gas reserves, less future development and production costs, discounted at 10% per annum to reflect the timing of future cash flows.
-For more information on how we calculate PV-10 and a reconciliation of proved reserves PV-10 to its nearest GAAP measure, see "- Non-GAAP Financial Measures Reconciliation of PV-10 to Standardized Measure."
+- (1) Estimated proved reserves were determined using average first-day-of-the-month prices for the prior 12 months in accordance with SEC regulations.
+The unweighted arithmetic average first-day-of-the-month prices for the prior 12 months were \$73.48 per barrel for oil and \$2.66 per MMBtu for natural gas at April 30, 2025.
+The base prices were based upon Henry Hub and WTI-Cushing spot prices, respectively.
+These base prices were adjusted for differentials on a per-property basis, which may include local basis differentials, transportation, gas shrinkage, gas heating value (BTU content) and/or crude quality and gravity corrections.
+After these net adjustments, the net realized prices for the SEC price case over the life of the proved properties was estimated to be \$68.71 per barrel for oil, \$19.45 per barrel for NGLs and \$2.01 per Mcf for natural gas. - (2) PV-10 is a non-GAAP financial measure and represents the present value of estimated future cash inflows from proved oil and gas reserves, less future development and production costs, discounted at 10% per annum to reflect the timing of future cash flows.
+Calculation of PV-10 does not give effect to derivatives transactions.
+Our PV-10 has historically been computed on the same basis as our Standardized Measure, the most comparable measure under GAAP, but does not include a provision for either future well abandonment costs or the Texas gross margin tax.
+PV-10 is not a financial measure calculated or presented in accordance with GAAP and generally differs from Standardized Measure, the most directly comparable GAAP financial measure, because it does not include the effects of either well abandonment costs or income taxes on future net revenues.
+Neither PV-10 nor Standardized Measure represents an estimate of the fair market value of our oil and natural gas properties.
+We and others in the industry use PV-10 as a measure to compare the relative size and value of proved reserves held by companies without regard to the specific tax characteristics of such entities.